 When we turn to reason as pure reason we find a drive to leave the floor of experience and to conceive of certain objects which transcend the capacity of all experience, and to reason that these objects actually exist, even though they can never be validated or viewed in any experience.
 Because no viewing, whereby merely thought objects are validated, is required or even possible, we are led astray by a natural dialectic.

-Now from here we begin by going to the Transcendental Aesthetic first in order to consider how objects are given to us via our sensitivity and what knowledge we obtain of them and how.
-And then in the Transcendental Analytic we will look and see how it comes about that these a priori notions we have (called categories of understanding) are actually applied to the objects given to us in the sensitivity.
-And finally we will turn to the Dialectic and dealing with objects of pure thought where we find much stumbling and confusion and will learn why this is the case.
+Now from here we begin by going to the Transcendental Aesthetic, first in order to consider how objects are given to us via our sensitivity and what knowledge we obtain of them and how.
+And then in the Transcendental Analytic we will look and see how it comes about that these a priori notions we have (called categories of understanding) are actually applied to the objects given to us in the sensitivity (which Hume dismissed as impossible).
+And finally we will turn to the Dialectic and deal with objects of pure thought where we find much stumbling and confusion, and will learn why this is the case.

-It may be helpful here to first look at Kantland an attempt to get one's mind focused on this section of the Critique.
+It may be helpful here to first look at a preparatory piece entitled Kantland, which is an attempt to get one's mind focused on this section of the Critique.

 * Kant does not use this term.
 It was inspired by my brief readings of Schopenhauer, but it does seem to reflect precisely our situation with regard to all possible objects of the senses.
 Another term might be "craniorama."
 It suggests a theater or panorama within the brain.
 Briefly, and for example, sunlight strikes a tree and some light is reflected from the tree and enters the eye and is transmitted (upside down and with left and right reversed) to the brain where a correction takes place and a panorama unfolds of the tree and what we call the universe.